EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Get-started-with-SharePoint-administration.md

 1. Click **Site admins**.

-    Verify that SharePoint project Owners are Site admins.
+    Verify that SharePoint Project Owners are Site admins.

 1. Click **Site members**.

-    Verify that SharePoint project members are Site members.
+    Verify that SharePoint Project members are Site members.

 1. Click the tab **General**.
 1. On the tab General, under Channel sites, verify that there is 1 site.
 Click **View**.
-1. Select **SharePoint project-Governance** and click **Edit**.
+1. Select **SharePoint Project-Governance** and click **Edit**.
-1. On the SharePoint project-Governance panel, click the tab **Membership**.
+1. On the SharePoint Project-Governance panel, click the tab **Membership**.

     Verify that Lynne Robbins is in Site admins.